top of page

 Type IIIb: Malaria warning is added on a side panel.
 (February 1944)

-In Februari of 1944, however, it was decided that the warning "NOTICE: mosquito bites cause malaria.
+In February of 1944, however, it was decided that the warning "NOTICE: mosquito bites cause malaria.
 If you are in a malaria zone, keep your shirt on and your sleeves rolled down.
 Use mosquito repellent when out of doors between sunset and sunrise." was to be printed on one of the side panels.

 Type IVa & IVb: The colored "morale" boxes are introduced.
-Components are the same as type IIIb, but are mentioned in a more generic list.
+Components are the same as Type IIIb, but are mentioned in a more generic list.
 (May 1944)

-Late 1943 a new school of thought occured within the Army.
+Late 1943 a new school of thought occurred within the Army.
 Instead of providing the soldier with a ration that is packed unattractively and is therefore not very inviting, why not make it a little more attractive to the soldier by using an appealing design and color.

 14.jpeg